bhesh/ocsp-x509/README.md

 Parsing and building of OCSP requests and responses in pure Rust.

-This is a modified version of RustCrypto's x509-ocsp library.
-Once their version is no longer experimental, this crate can be deprecated.
+This is an experimental, modified version of RustCrypto's x509-ocsp library.
+It is used as a temporary replacement until that crate is released.

 [https://github.com/RustCrypto/formats](https://github.com/RustCrypto/formats)